Hrvoje Miličević

-Hrvoje Miličević (born 30 April 1993) is a Bosnian-Herzegovinian professional footballer who plays as a centre-back for Cypriot First Division club AEK Larnaca.
+Hrvoje Miličević (born 20 April 1993) is a Bosnian professional footballer who plays as a centre-back for Cypriot First Division club AEK Larnaca.
 A former youth international for Croatia, he plays for the Bosnia and Herzegovina national team.

 Club career

 Miličević started his career at Bosnian Premier League club Zrinjski Mostar.
 He made his debut for Pescara on 2 April 2017, in a 1–1 tie against Milan.
 Miličević wasn't registered by Pescara for the first half of the 2017–18 season and had his contract mutually terminated at the end of January 2018.

-After Pescara, he played for Kazakhstan Premier League club Aktobe and another Bosnian Premier League club, Sarajevo, signing a six month contract with a possibility of a one year extension with the Bosnian club on 24 January 2020.
+After Pescara, he played for Kazakhstan Premier League club Aktobe and another Bosnian Premier League club, Sarajevo, signing a six month contract with a possibility of a one-year extension with the Bosnian club on 24 January 2020.
 He made his official debut for Sarajevo in a 6–2 league win against Tuzla City on 22 February 2020.
 He won his first trophy with Sarajevo on 1 June 2020, the league title, though after the 2019–20 Bosnian Premier League season was ended abruptly due to the COVID-19 pandemic in Bosnia and Herzegovina and after which Sarajevo were by default crowned league champions for a second consecutive time.
 On 18 June 2020, Miličević extended his contract with Sarajevo until June 2021.
 On 21 February 2021, he again extended his contract with the club until June 2022.
 In June 2021, Miličević terminated his contract with Sarajevo and left the club.

 International career

-Born in Bosnia and of Croatian descent, Miličević represented Croatia on various youth levels.
+Born in Bosnia and Herzegovina and of Croat descent, Miličević represented Croatia on various youth levels.
 He debuted for the Bosnia and Herzegovina national team in a 1–0 friendly loss to Georgia on 25 March 2022.